 - Compliance with the requirement shall be reported in the Semi-Annual and Annual Reports by providing the counselor's name and email, certification type and date of certification, as well as the number of full-time (FTE) counselors employed and the number certified.
-SBDCs not meeting this requirement shall include a plan for attaining compliance with the law in their proposal narrative, including an implementation timeframe. - Report client data for export assistance as required on SBA Form 641, including 1.)
-Numbers of small businesses new to export 2.)
-Numbers of new markets entered 3.)
-Export revenues; 4.)
-Referrals to SBA's Office if International Trade 5.)
-Referrals to the Department of Commerce, including U.S. Export Assistance Centers; Department of Agriculture; Department of State; Ex-Im Bank; The Development Finance Corporation (DFC) or the U.S. Trade and Development Agency (USTDA); and 6.)
-Number of jobs created or retained by the exporting aspect of the business. - Make qualified referrals to SBA's Office of International Trade of small businesses that need (1) help obtaining financing for export development activities, to expand export operations, or to facilitate export transactions; (2) assistance overcoming trade barriers; or (3) access to grant funding through the State Trade Expansion Program (STEP) grant to begin or expand exporting. - Cooperate with SBA's Office of International Trade, the Department of Commerce and other relevant Federal Agencies to assist small business to: - o Identify and develop potential export markets; - o Develop trade linkages between U.S. and foreign small business firms; - o Participate in international trade shows, trade missions, and other export development activities; - o Access export assistance in rural areas; - Develop export marketing strategy; - o Globalize websites and strengthen e-commerce capabilities to support global sales; - Overcome barriers to export expansion and obtain referrals to appropriate resources for trade adjustment and trade remedy assistance; and - o Identify translation services.
+SBDCs not meeting this requirement shall include a plan for attaining compliance with the law in their proposal narrative, including an implementation timeframe. - Report client data for export assistance as required. - Make qualified referrals to SBA's Office of International Trade of small businesses that need (1) help obtaining financing for export development activities, to expand export operations, or to facilitate export transactions; (2) assistance overcoming trade barriers; or (3) access to grant funding through the State Trade Expansion Program (STEP) grant to begin or expand exporting.

+- Cooperate with SBA's Office of International Trade, the Department of Commerce and other relevant Federal Agencies to assist small business to: - o Identify and develop potential export markets; - o Develop trade linkages between U.S. and foreign small business firms; - o Participate in international trade shows, trade missions, and other export development activities; - Access export assistance in rural areas; - Develop export marketing strategy; - o Globalize websites and strengthen e-commerce capabilities to support global sales; - o Overcome barriers to export expansion and obtain referrals to appropriate resources for trade adjustment and trade remedy assistance; and - o Identify translation services.